 Lets hope the Careless report serves as a wake up call for the current administration.
 Armed with this knowledge, the Wolf administration should take immediate action and implement the report’s proposed recommendations to improve lax enforcement of nursing regulations in Philadelphia.

 About the Author: Brent Wieand is a nursing home abuse lawyer in Philadelphia and a leading advocate for rights of elderly nursing home residents.
-Brent is proud to serve seniors and members of their families who were injured or killed due to negligent nursing home care in Pennsylvania and New Jersey.
+Brent is a nursing home lawyer in Philadelphia, PA who is proud to serve seniors and members of their families who were injured or killed due to negligent nursing home care in Pennsylvania and New Jersey.
 To speak with Brent directly about a nursing home injury or wrongful death, call 1(888) 789-3161.
-The consultation is always free and you never pay a fee unless he recovers money for you through a settlement or award.
+The consultation with PA nursing home lawyers is always free and you never pay a fee unless he recovers money for you through a settlement or award.